sonallux/sonallux.github.io/docs/frontend/cypress.md

 ## `cy.<x>()` Functions

-Calls to `cy.<...>()` functions do not execute the action immediatly, instead the commands are added to some kind of queue.
+Calls to `cy.<...>()` functions do not execute the action immediately, instead the commands are added to some kind of queue.
 The commands are executed all together at the end of each test.
-The example below show this behaviour.
-When naivly looking at the code, one would expect that the example would work, but it actually does not work.
+The example below show this behavior.
+When naively looking at the code, one would expect that the example would work, but it actually does not work.

 Results are thenable, but they are not real promises.
-The following examples show this behaviour.
+The following examples show this behavior.

 ```ts
 it('error', () => {